6 Surf Spots on the Coral Coast© FijiPocketGuide.com

 3. Natadola Inside Left

-This one takes a little more work to get to, but it well worth the paddle.
-Natadola Inside Left is about 50 yards (45m) from shore, boasting small but fun 1-4ft (less than 1m) waves that will suit beginners to intermediates.
-The downside is, the conditions need to be just right: large southwesterly swell + high tide + offshore winds.
+This one takes a little more work to get to, but it is well worth the paddle.
+Natadola Inside Left is about 45.72 m (50 yards) from shore, boasting small but fun 1-4 ft (less than 1 m) waves that will suit beginners to intermediates.
+The downside is that the conditions need to be just right: large southwesterly swell + high tide + offshore winds.

 Location: Inner reef of Natadola Bay.